 The core of the Company's business is its domestic recreational cannabis business.
-Avant currently sells via provincial liquor boards into the provinces of Ontario, B.C., Saskatchewan, Manitoba, New Brunswick and the Yukon.
-The Company is actively pursuing additional provincial and territorial markets.
+Avant currently sells via provincial liquor boards into the provinces of Ontario, British Columbia, Saskatchewan, Manitoba, New Brunswick, Newfoundland and Labrador, Prince Edward Island, and the Yukon.
+These markets currently represent approximately 65% of the Canadian recreational cannabis market.
+The Company is actively pursuing listings for its products in additional provincial and territorial markets.